 - Yellow Cab — 615-256-0101

 Unfortunately, if you check online reviews, you will find far more negative than positive comments.
 I hope it’s because satisfied customers tend not to post.

 Metered parking is FREE everywhere for anyone who has a handicap placard or license plate.
-The downtown library’s parking garage is also free–just give them your permit number.
 Check this map for ADA-compliant parking at the Music City Center.

 Pay parking lots.
-A coalition of downtown businesses host our easiest and most detailed resource with the unfortunate headline: Downtown Nashville Disabled Parking.
+A coalition of downtown businesses host our easiest and most detailed resource: Downtown Nashville Accessible Parking.
 The Best Parking website identifies lots but doesn’t provide details about provisions for those with disabilities.

 Medical rentals and supplies